Registering a political party in Ireland

 - Consists of more than 6 words

-- In the case of a party operating in relation to a particular part of the State, does not include sufficient reference to that part to make it clear that the party only operates in relation to that part.
+In the case of a party operating in a particular part of the country, the name must make it clear that it only operates in that area.

 An application to register a political party emblem will not be granted if the emblem:

 - Is likely to be confused by voters with a registered emblem used by another party